 Morning classes for Summer Intensive focus on advanced ballet technique.
 There are five groups of approximately 20 dancers.
 The faculty (see Faculty section for biographies) are very interested in strong focus and personal effort, to yield technical advancement.

 Levels are set upon arrival at the program.
 The first day of classes will involve placement auditions, and the classes start meeting in their regular groups on the second day.

 “Princeton Ballet School has taken years of training and put it into an incredible, productive five week program.
 I’ve had the privilege to work with dance geniuses who have given me information that I’ll carry with me throughout my life.
 Thank you to all the staff and faculty for this unforgettable experience.”

 – Chelsea Wilson, Virginia School of the Arts, Lynchburg, VA

-Princeton Ballet School is located in an air-conditioned facility with four large studios featuring high ceilings and sprung dance floors.
+Princeton Ballet School is located in the heart of Princeton with four large studios featuring high ceilings and sprung dance floors.
 Live music accompanies all ballet and modern dance classes.